jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 `:s/fall2020/spring2021/g`

-:  This command the *s* tells us to substitute the word *fall2020* for the word *spring2021* and the trailing *g* means every occurrence on that line, but NOT every occurence in the file
+:  This command the *s* tells us to substitute the word *fall2020* for the word *spring2021* and the trailing *g* means every occurrence on that line, but NOT every occurrence in the file

 `:1,$s/&#47;/\//g`